-On a policy level, I will ensure that our priorities speak to the needs of heightened service delivery that our Premier Sihle Zikalala has charged us with through policy documents like the SONA, SOPA, budget speech and our own key performance agreements.
+On a policy level, I will ensure that our priorities speak to the needs of accelerated service delivery that our Premier Sihle Zikalala has charged us with through policy documents like the SONA, SOPA, budget speech and our own key performance agreements.
 We dare not fail.
 As the Leader of Government Business, I will lead the department in building strong relationships with the Premier, the Legislature, all MECs, their departments and leadership across all municipalities.
-The Legislature remains a cluster of the People's Assembly where government led by the Premier will ensure timeous response to communities and all legislative imperatives deliver the expected outcomes.
+The Legislature remains a cluster of the People's Assembly where government led by the Premier will ensure timeous response to communities and support all legislative imperatives to deliver the expected outcomes to the communities.
 Our work continues and we believe we have weathered some of the toughest storms and are gallantly charging ahead in our quest to GROW KWAZULU-NATAL.
-Ms. Nomusa Dube-Ncube KwaZulu-Natal MEC for Finance.